Chest to Bar Butterfly Pull-ups

 Pamela Gagnon here from Performance Plus Programming, and today, we will tackle the Chest to Bar butterfly pull-up.

-Before we go any further, make sure you subscribe to my Youtube, so you don’t miss out on any other content we upload and create.
+Before we go any further, make sure you subscribe to download the following eBook to help you #CrushYourGoals!

 So we’re going to talk about three different components of the Chest to Bar butterfly pull-up: timing, eye gaze, and pulling technique.

 Note: you can also learn more about the butterfly chest-to-bar pull-up technique in this podcast episode!

 The first thing we’re going to tackle is timing.

 What do I mean by that?
 It means the timing and patience of your kick to allow your body to rise a little bit higher than regular butterfly pull-ups.

 So I’m going to make some lines on the wall here.
 And you’re going to see where my toes go, and the lower my toe rises, the lower I’m going to pull.
 This might be a pull-up, this might be close to the chest, and this line where I wait for my feet to come to there, there will allow my chest to touch the bar.